University of Cincinnati: Media

 There are several media outlets for university students.
 The student newspaper, The News Record, has been in production for more than 130 years, taking its current name in 1936.
 It is an independent, student-run newspaper and not attached to any academic program; therefore any student, regardless of program, is able to apply and work for the newspaper.
 A student-run radio station named Bearcast is housed in the College-Conservatory of Music on campus.
 The programming streams online as opposed to a traditional radio station and, like the News Record, is open to any student attending the university.
 There is also a television station called UCast.

 The 48-hour Cindependent Film Festival is held each year for the general public.
 The festival has featured guest speakers and filmmakers including Fraser Kershaw, as well as speakers and artists from Kenyatta University in Nairobi, Kenya.
 Actors, directors, editors, and composers are showcased at the MainStreet Cinema for students and professionals.

 Athletics

 Baseball Hall of Fame member Sandy Koufax is regarded as one of the sport's greatest pitchers.

 The university competes in 19 Division I (NCAA) sports, and its athletics teams are known as the "Bearcats".
-Since July 1, 2023, have been members of the Big 12 Conference.
+Since July 1, 2023, Cincinnati has been a member of the Big 12 Conference.
 They were previously members of the American Athletic Conference (The American), Big East Conference, Conference USA (of which they were a founding member), the Great Midwest Conference, the Metro Conference, and the Mid-American Conference, among others.

 The university hosts various club sports, some of which are distinguished as Club Varsity.
 Some include the Bearcat hockey team and the club rowing team, which produced 2000 and 2004 Olympian Kelly Salchow.

 Notable Cincinnati Bearcats athletes include Sandy Koufax, Miller Huggins, Oscar Robertson, Jack Twyman, Omar Cummings, Kenyon Martin, Travis Kelce, Jason Kelce, Mary Wineberg and Tony Trabert.